Estimated reading time: 7 minutes

 The debt collection process involves many different steps.
-Before you can collect on a debt, you need to locate debtors, manage collections accounts, get in contact with debtors, gather consumer information for account monitoring, and more.
-Handling all these moving pieces can be challenging for even the most experienced debt collectors, which is why it’s important to capitalize on tools and techniques that make the process easier .
+Before you can collect on a debt, you need to locate debtors, manage collections accounts, contact the debtors, gather consumer or business information for account monitoring, and more.
+Handling all these moving pieces can be challenging for even the most experienced debt collectors.
+That’s why it’s important to capitalize on credit collection tools and techniques that make the process easier.

-When you build a toolbox to streamline your collections process, you can maximize your collections strategy and recover more debt.
+When you build a toolbox of debt collection tools and techniques to streamline your collections process, you can maximize your collections strategy and recover more debt.
 From skip tracing tools to debt management and consumer data, here are 4 of the best debt collection tools and techniques for better debt collection.

 Get the best debt collection tools for skip tracing

-With the best debt collection tools in a public and private records database, you can not only gather current addresses, but also search address history, which can help you make guesses as to where a debtor may be moving to.
+With the best debt collection tools in a public and private records database, you can not only gather current addresses but also search address history.
+This can help you make educated guesses as to where a debtor may be moving to avoid contact.
 You could also use utility listings data and other alternative data sources to help fill in missing holes and get more accurate data than credit header data.
-You can also use a people search to find relatives and business associates, allowing you to build a web of connections and gather more information f about the debtor’s possible whereabouts.
+You can also use a people search to find relatives and business associates, allowing you to build a web of connections and gather more information about the debtor’s possible whereabouts.

 - To skip trace a particularly hard-to-find debtor, collectors need the best debt collection tracing tools available.